BolajiAyodeji/chat-with-siri/README.md

 Some things to experiment with and add in a v2 in the future when I have the time:

-* [ ] Allow the user to terminate the process when the response is loading (refactor the current loading indicator to a stop button).
+* [ ] Allow process termination when a response is loading (refactor the current loading indicator to a stop button).
 * [ ] Theme toggle for light mode.
 * [ ] Stream the text response from OpenAI (a demo of this already exists [here]()).
 * [ ] Pass the stream chunks from OpenAI directly to ElevenLabs.